AlexSergey/issr/README.md

 - NodeJS app runs React app.
 - **iSSR** handles all asynchronous operations.
 - After receiving data from asynchronous operations, the React application is rendered.
-- NodeJS application serves HTML to the user.
+- NodeJS' application serves HTML to the user.

 ## Problems